apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 1. Visit the start URL.
 1. Extract new URLs (and data), and save them.
 1. Visit one of the newly found URLs and save data and/or more URLs from it.
-1. Repeat 2 and 3 until you have everything you need.
+1. Repeat steps 2 and 3 until you have everything you need.

 This will help us figure out the actual prices of products, as right now, for some, we're only getting the min price.
-Implementing the algorithm would require quite a few changes to our code though.
+Implementing the algorithm will require quite a few changes to our code, though.

 ## Restructuring code